 Thulawelliya is a remote village off Medawachchiya.
 The second rock bridge over Kanadara Oya lies about 1km below the ancient Mahadaragallaka Wapi which is now called the Mahagalkadawala Wewa which has been completely destroyed and about 500 meters upstream to the Kanadara Oya ancient Amuna.

 The bridge has been built at a place where Kanadara Oya flows over a rock surface.
-The bridge over the river has been destroyed but a large amount of rock pillars and slab can be seen at the left bank of the river.
+The bridge over the river has been destroyed but a large number of rock pillars and slabs can be seen on the left bank of the river.
 Some parts of the pillars still can be seen standing in their original positions.
-Based on the scattered pillars, the pillars of the bridge has been about 2 meters high.
+Based on the scattered pillars, the pillars of the bridge have been about 2 meters high.

 - Kayankerni Stone Bridge (Eastern Province)

 - Mahakanadarawa Wewa Stone Bridge (Mihintale)

 - Pavakkulam Stone Bridge (Vavuniya)

 - Perimiyankulama Gal Palama over Malwathu Oya (Anuradhapura)